 As Martin told me, “The rule of thumb is: For every three you give away, you’ll sell one.
 So give lots away!”
 Indie authors must be open, generous and giving.
 Remember, we’re channelling Oprah here.

 Despite my modest success with self-publishing, I don’t suggest litfic writers take this route: my book won prizes (many prior to the book’s publication, and a couple, e.g. the J.I.
 Segal Award, as a result of being traditionally published).
 The traditional routes to recognition and sales—newspaper and magazine book pages—are sadly still unavailable to self-published authors.
 Of course, there’s a reason for this: many self-published books are pure dreck.

 In any event, if your self-published book doesn’t manage to do as well as Martin’s My Temporary Life, you can always tell yourself it’s because

 Hell, that’s what I do…

 Beverly Akerman’s The Meaning of Children hit #1 on Amazon's Kindle Women's Fiction, Literary Fiction, & Short stories lists in her most recent giveaway (Nov.
-2013), rising from to 51 on their list of over 1 million books.
+2013), rising to #51 on their list of over 1 million books.

 This article originally published on Montreal's arts and culture online magazine, The Rover.